 University College Utrecht is an international college, and part of Utrecht University.
 The organisational structure is as follows:

-The Managing Director is responsible for management of facilitating supporting staff, support to academic staff, supervision of administrative processes, and the facilitation and execution of the College policies.
-The main task areas are: (international) recruitment, communication and marketing, alumni affairs, admissions processes, registration and curriculum management, career development, student life affairs, campus facilities, finance, HR and secretarial support.
+The Managing Director is responsible for management of the support staff and the facilitation and execution of the College policies.
+The main task areas are: communications and marketing, relation management, alumni affairs, admissions processes, registration and curriculum management, career development, student life affairs, campus facilities, IT, finance, HR and secretarial support.